YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxEmix<sub>CCT-local</sub>
 SPAGxEmix<sub>CCT-local</sub> is a G×E analysis framework designed to efficiently and accurately identify ancestry-specific G×E effects by incorporating local ancestry in multi-way admixed populations.

-SPAGxEmix<sub>CCT-local</sub> extends SPAGxEmix<sub>CCT</sub> by integrating local ancestry information to enhance the precision of ancestry-specific G×E effect detection.
+SPAGxEmix<sub>CCT-local</sub> extends SPAGxEmix<sub>CCT</sub> by integrating local ancestry information to enhance the precision of ancestry-specific G×E effect testing and statistical powers.
 Furthermore, we introduce SPAGxEmix<sub>CCT-local-global</sub>, which combines p-values from both SPAGxEmix<sub>CCT</sub> and SPAGxEmix<sub>CCT-local</sub>, offering an optimal unified approach for various cross-ancestry genetic architectures.
 As with SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT-local</sub> involves two main steps:

 - In Step 1, SPAGxEmix<sub>CCT-local</sub> fits a genotype-independent (covariates-only) model and calculates the model residuals.
 Details are described in Step 1 of SPAGxE<sub>CCT</sub>.